shan23chen/MOSAIC/readme.md

-Explainable Classifier with SAE Features from VLLM/LLM
+Explainable Classifier with SAE Features from VLLM/LLM (Code Review)

 This project aims to create an explainable classifier by leveraging extracted hidden states from a Vision-Language Model (VLM) or Language Model (LLM), mapping these hidden states to features using a Sparse Autoencoder (SAE).
 The classifier built on these features will support model interpretability through feature-level insights.